momeni/gittify/README.md

 ```

 ## License
-    Copyright © 2013-2016  Behnam Momeni
+    Copyright © 2013-2018  Behnam Momeni

-    This program is free software: you can redistri`bute it and/or modify
+    This program is free software: you can redistribute it and/or modify
     it under the terms of the GNU General Public License as published by
     the Free Software Foundation, either version 3 of the License, or
     (at your option) any later version.